ConnorDonegan/connordonegan.github.io/_posts/2025-02-10-spatial-plus.markdown

 </details>
 ## Bibliography

+<b>Probability theory</b>

+<em>The above references to 'information symmetry' stem from the 'probability as logic' school of thought.
+Clayton provides a great introduction to this tradition.</em>

+Clayton, A. (2021). *Bernoulli's Fallacy: Statistical Illogic and the Crisis of Modern Science*.
+New York: Columbia University Press.

+Jaynes, E.T.
+(2003). *Probability Theory: The Logic of Science*.
+Cambridge: Cambridge University Press.

+<b>Spatial autocorrelation</b>

+Bennett, R.J. and Haining, R. (1985) Spatial structure and spatial interaction: Modelling approaches to the statistical analysis of geographical data (with discussion). <em>Journal of the Royal Statistical Society.
+Series A (General)</em>.
+148 (1): 1&mdash;36. <https://doi.org/10.2307/2981508>

 Bivand, R. (1980).
 A Monte Carlo study of correlation coefficient estimation with spatially autocorrelated observations. *Quaestiones Geographicae* 6: 5&mdash;10. <https://ia904602.us.archive.org/3/items/bivand-1980/Bivand%201980.pdf>

-Cayton, Aubrey (2021). *Bernoulli's Fallacy: Statistical Illogic and the Crisis of Modern Science*.
-New York: Columbia University Press.
+Chun, Y. & Griffith, D.A.
+(2013) <em>Spatial Statistics and Geostatistics: Theory and Applications for Geographic Information Science and Technology</em>.
+Los Angeles, CA: Sage.

 Clayton, D.G., Bernardinelli, L. & Montomoli, C. (1993).
 Spatial Correlation in Ecological Analysis. <em>International Journal of Epidemiology</em>, 22(6), 1193–1202.